-- Store leftover chili in the fridge for up to five days.
+- Store leftover chilli in the fridge for up to five days.

 Pro Tip: You can add a 1/2 tablespoon of fish oil to this recipe.
-The flavors are strong enough that even picky eaters won’t notice the added healthy ingredient.
+The flavours are strong enough that even picky eaters won’t notice the added healthy ingredient.

 Pumpkin Dog Biscuits

 Looking for a doggie digestive aid?
 Pumpkin is easy on sour stomachs and can help alleviate your dog’s digestive issues.
 These homemade dog biscuits are a great way to introduce an all-natural tummy aid into your pup’s diet.